krokedil/klarna-shipping-service-for-woocommerce/readme.txt

 More information regarding configuration of this plugin can be found in the documentation here: https://docs.krokedil.com/article/298-klarna-shipping-service-for-woocommerce.

 == Changelog ==
+= 2020.03.10	- version 0.1.5 =
+* Enhancement   - Added support for Klarna Checkout For WooCommerce 2.x.

 = 2020.02.26	- version 0.1.4 =
 * Fix           - Wrapped our functions in method exists to prevent error if WooCommerce is disabled.